textileio/papers/draft.md

 The Threads Protocol {#sec:ThreadsProtocol}
 ====================

-We propose Threads, a protocol and decentralized database that runs on IPFS meant to help decouple apps from user-data.
+We propose *Threads*, a protocol and decentralized database that runs on IPFS meant to help decouple apps from user-data.
 Inspired by event sourcing and object-based database abstractions, Threads is a protocol for creating and synchronizing state across collaborating peers on a network.
 Threads offer a multi-layered encryption and data access